 Food for Thought

-The other day I was asked how I respond to the question “Who are you?”
+The other day I was asked how to respond to the question “Who are you?”
 It made me wonder…

-How do we define ourselves?
+How do we define ourselves in this society?
 Should we first list all of our professional credentials?
 Or do you tell the person across from you half of your life’s story.

 We slip into different roles during our lives, but also during each day.
 We may be a parent, a friend, a partner, a lover and professionally, a team-member, a leader, a follower, a student, a teacher, etc. Those roles certainly overlap.
 Each times that happens, we have to determine once again ‘Who am I.’